-If you are using this medication for RLS, call your doctor if your symptoms get worse, if they occur in the morning or earlier than usual in the evening, or if you feel restless symptoms in your hands or arms.
+If you are using Neupro for RLS, call your doctor if your symptoms get worse, or if they start earlier in the day than usual.

 The Neupro patch may burn your skin if you wear the patch during an MRI (magnetic resonance imaging).
 Remove the patch before undergoing such a test.

 Do not stop using Neupro suddenly, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to safely stop using Neupro.
+Ask your doctor how to safely stop using this medicine.

-Keep the Neupro transdermal patch in its sealed pouch until you are ready to use it.
+Keep the skin patch in its sealed pouch until you are ready to use it.
 Store the pouches at room temperature away from heat and moisture.